-One of the most ignored parts when thinking about the GMAT is taking a break during the test itself.
+One of the most ignored parts when thinking about the GMAT Focus is taking a break during the test itself.
 Most standardized tests from the SAT to the Multi-State Bar Exam offer the test-takers the option to take breaks.
 The GMAT does the same.
 Constantly we harp over GMAT testing strategies and different study methods for our GMAT Success and we put a massive amount of emphasis on the test day itself.
 But we never seem to mention the breaks that can be taken during the GMAT.

-1. How Long is the GMAT?
+1. How Long is The GMAT Focus Edition?

-During the GMAT exam, you are allowed two eight-minute breaks.
+During the GMAT Focus exam, you are allowed two eight-minute breaks.
 The first is allowed after the first hour of the exam and the second is available after the quantitative reasoning portion.
 Both of these breaks are completely optional, but taking full advantage of these breaks can really help keep you sane during the GMAT.

 So why should you be taking these breaks and what should you do?
 Below are some of our favorite suggestions when utilizing the breaks during the GMAT.